 A set of 24 instruction cards to use when playing "Simon Says".

-- The second set of cards are intended to be segmented.
+- The second set of cards is intended to be segmented.
 Cut out and laminate the verbs, the nouns and the adverbs/adverbial phrases.
-Allow the students to create new instructions by making new combinations of verbs, nouns and adverbs/adverbial phrases.
+Allow the students to create new instructions by making combinations of verbs, nouns and adverbs/adverbial phrases.